AriFordsham/GHCWiki/commentary/compiler.md

-The part called [HscMain](commentary/compiler/hsc-main) deals with compiling a single module.
+[GHC.Driver.Main](commentary/compiler/hsc-main)(formerly known as HscMain) deals with compiling a single module.
 On top of this is built the **compilation manager** (in blue) that manages the compilation of multiple modules.
 It exports an interface called the **GHC API**.
 On top of this API are four small front ends:

 - GHCi, the interactive environment, is implemented in [ghc/GHCi/UI.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/ghc/GHCi/UI.hs) and [compiler/GHC/Runtime/Eval.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Runtime/Eval.hs).
 It sits squarely on top of the GHC API.